 - mobile friendly pages

 a).
 First step: Select your keywords, using Google AdWords Keywords Planner.
-Plug in the keyword you want to rank for and click the “Get ideas” button.
+Plug in the keyword that you want to rank for and click the “Get ideas” button.
 Google will suggest other low-competition variations of your keyword:

 The target key phrases are: